Healthy Habits for Kids and Parents

 By: Crystal Wu

 It can’t be denied that children today are faced with an increasing number of potential health risks.
 According to a study conducted by the C.S.
 Mott Children’s Hospital at the University of Michigan, the top 10 health concerns for children in 2017 included unhealthy eating, sleep deprivation, and lack of exercise–problems that could in fact be avoided by paying more attention to the daily habits of your little ones.
 To prevent such troubles from knocking on your door, it becomes crucial for parents to develop good habits together with their children.
 Exposing your child to healthy lifestyle choices at a young age can help them avoid some of these potential health concerns.

-Food, Cooking and Dinning
+Food, Cooking and Dining

 Include Children in Weekly Menu and Grocery Shopping Decisions

 Even from birth, parents can expose their babies to the grocery store by bringing them along on shopping trips and allowing them to touch and smell a variety of produce.
 As kids get older, parents can encourage kids to pick what they want to eat for the week and assist with grocery shopping.
 For example, if they want pasta night, ask them to pick one or two veggies at the store to mix into the sauce.
 Because they had a say into what is going on their plate, chances are higher that they’ll eat what they chose.
 By offering healthy food choices and allowing your child the freedom to choose from these options, your child will be equipped with the right tools and habits to enhance their quality of life.

 Prepare Meals Together